wilfred-chan/gameshop-node-server-app/README.md

 Say we want to search "witcher" in the third-party online database, we can send a GET request using `https://gameshop.herokuapp.com/api/search/witcher`.
 The API will return an array of at most 10 games that match the search input.
 For the game which is also in our local database, it will be merged with the local data.

 As you can see below, `the-witcher-3-wild-hunt` has more fields compared to other search results, because it is also in our local database.
+And I added a boolean field `in_stock` to indicate whether the game is in our local database or not.
+This will help frontend developers to determine whether to make the link to game detail page.

 ##### Reponse